ftlabucsd/FEDUPP/README.md

 # FEDUPP - FED3 Users Processing Package

-This is the official implementation of the paper "The development of FEDUPP: Feeding Experimentation Device Users Processing Package to Assess Learning and Cognitive Flexibility"
+This is the official implementation of the paper "The development of FEDUPP: Feeding Experimentation Device Users Processing Package to Assess Learning and Cognitive Flexibility".

  [![Python](https://img.shields.io/badge/python-3.10%2B-blue.svg)](https://www.python.org/downloads/) &nbsp; [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE) &nbsp; [![Paper Link](https://img.shields.io/badge/bioarxiv-paper-red.svg)](https://www.biorxiv.org/content/10.1101/2025.08.14.670424v1)

 > **A comprehensive, reusable analysis pipeline for FED3 behavioral data to assess learning acquisition, cognitive flexibility, and feeding patterns in mice.**

+## TL;DR

+You directly goes to `pipeline.ipynb` to start with the full FEDUPP with explanation for each step with your data, or replicate our data.

 ---